NEW HEALTHCARE LAW

 New Choices, New Options

 The Affordable Care Act (ACA) makes new choices available for you, your family, and your wallet on health insurance “exchanges.”
-While the Enrollment Period for 2014 is now closed, the Special Enrollment Period for qualifying events is in effect from April 1, 2014 to November 14, 2014.
-The Enrollment Period for 2015 coverage opens November 15, 2014.
+While the Enrollment Period for 2015 is now closed, the Special Enrollment Period for qualifying events is in effect until October 31, 2015.
+The Enrollment Period for 2016 coverage opens November 1, 2015.
 There are choices for individuals and families, including those who might not have had health insurance before.

 New changes include: